 There are plenty of museums and galleries around town to keep your mind stimulated.
 The Vancouver Art Gallery makes some top-notch art exhibits accessible by offering admission by donation on Tuesday evenings from 5 to 9 pm, while Burnaby Village Museum, a reconstructed 1920s village, offers free admission year-round.

-There are also some admission discounts available to Vancity members: 2 for 1 admission to the Bill Reid Gallery of Northwest Coast Art and 50% off admission to the Museum of Vancouver.
+There are also some admission discounts available to Vancity members: 2 for 1 admission to the Bill Reid Gallery of Northwest Coast Art.

 There’s plenty of other free art available through smaller galleries throughout the Lower Mainland.
 Many have frequent art exhibit openings – usually free, and often accompanied by some munchies and even the occasional glass of wine.
 Check out these listings to see what’s coming up.